mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-17
+## Video-18
-- Adding ability to sort coins, either price, marketcap
+- Adding ability to click on a coin and move into detail view of the coin